vandervidi/SearchEngine/README.md

 SearchEngine
 ============

-A search engine application mad in Java during a degree course
+Creating a search engine as part of a 'Indexing information' course.